greenbone/docs/src/22.4/kali/troubleshooting.md

 [-] ERROR: Use pg_upgradecluster to update your PostgreSQL cluster
 ```

-To complete the Greenbone CE setup you must:
+To complete the Greenbone Community Edition setup you must:

 1. Migrate PostgreSQL settings and data to a new upgraded cluster
 2. Configure the new cluster to use port `5432`
 3. Install the newest pg-gvm extension
 4. Fix the gmvd database COLLATION mismatch
 5. Resolve Any Outstanding Dependencies
-6. Complete the Greenbone CE Setup
+6. Complete the Greenbone Community Edition Setup

 ### 1. Upgrade PostgreSQL Cluster